 - Create a repository.
 Wikis let you store company information all in one easily accessible place.
 Wave goodbye to paperwork, employee handbooks, new starter welcome packs, and messy shared folders full of MS Word docs (which are great if you have Word, but not so great if you’re on your phone or work with G Suite).

 - Enhance training (especially for new starters).
 Wikis are a constant source of information about the business.
-This means policies, procedures, guidelines, best practice, and IT help, all in one place.
+This means policies, procedures, guidelines, best practices, and IT help, all in one place.
 This saves HR managers everywhere from having to explain sickness procedures or holiday booking processes over and over again.

 How to make a team wiki

-If you’re interested in wikis from a management perspective, then consider investing in a project management tool that lets you create cloud-based wikis for team members to access, edit and download wherever they are.
+If you’re interested in wikis from a management perspective, then consider investing in a project management tool that lets you create cloud-based wikis for team members to access, edit, and download wherever they are.